A taste of Canning Stock Route

 This is what we saw when we arrived at Morapoi Station

 Morapoi Station has been home for Wangkatha people for thousands of years.
 Around 46 family members currently live and work there, including Greg Stubbs, the custodian of the land and the station.
 There are horses and cattle on the station, which we saw daily.
-The kids played with ponies and even christened each one of them with a Russian name (our kids being of Russian heritage).
+The kids played with ponies and even christened each one of them with a Russian name.
+(Our kids being of Russian heritage).
 Our big group of 10 people (6 adults and 4 children) camped there for 3 nights.
-The facilities are quite run down, but we were happy to enjoy electricity and hot showers after spending a night at the wildness with no facilities.
-The electricity is run on generators and hot water is heated with wood fire, so they are only available from around 6pm till midnight.
+The facilities are quite run down, but we were enjoyed electricity and hot showers after spending a night at the wildness.
+Generators supplied electricity and staff heated the water with a wood fire.
+That meant that both were available only from about 6:00 pm to midnight.

-We arrived at Morapoi station from Lake Douglas, which is less than a 2 hour drive north of Kalgoorlie, in time for a late lunch.
-I was surprised to find quite a number of flies there, despite it being winter (July, which is middle of winter in the southern hemisphere).
+We arrived at Morapoi station from Lake Douglas, which is less than a 2 hour drive north of Kalgoorlie.
+I was surprised to find quite a number of flies there, despite it being winter (July).
 I guess, in the bush you find flies throughout the whole year, but with a dramatic increase in numbers in summer.

 First lunch at Morapoi Station

 There is fire pit, which was lit up for us every night by the time we came from our day trip exploring the surrounding area.
-The camping area was quite big considering that it was only our caravan and a tent there, so we had all the privacy.
+The camping area was quite big considering that it was only our caravan and a tent there.
 For kids the highlight of the stay was the playground with a small flying fox, monkey bars, small jumping pillow and a running barrel.

 Greg Stubbs, the owner of Morapoi Station and our guide

-Aboriginals only have one Aboriginal name (there is no surname or middle name but they all have their English name as well) and children are normally named after one of the family members and it is not necessary the father or grandfather – it could be an aunt or uncle.
+Aboriginals only have one Aboriginal name.
+There is no surname or middle name but they all have their English name as well.
+Children are normally named after one of the family members and it is not necessary the father or grandfather.
+It could be an aunt or uncle.
 The name is given based on some character similarities.
 In Aboriginal family one of the greatgrandchildren becomes a mother or a father (depending on their sex) for their great-grandparent.
 What that means, is that they have the same name and it becomes their responsibility to look and care after their greatgrandparent when they are old enough.

 On the left: Greg with his greatgrandson Woobilee whom Greg calls Daddy.